Architecture of London: Baroque London: The Great Fire of London and Christopher Wren's Reconstruction (1666–1714)

-The Great Fire in 1666 destroyed almost 90% of the largely medieval city, including a total of 13,500 houses, 87 parish churches, 44 Company Halls, the Royal Exchange, the Custom House, Old St Paul's Cathedral, the Bridewell Palace and other City prisons, the General Letter Office, and three city gates; Ludgate, Newgate, and Aldersgate.
-Although the Great Fire is considered to be a cataclysmic event in the history of London, the enormous destruction it caused presented a historic opportunity to replan and modernise the predominantly medieval city.
-Radical classical style reconstruction plans were quickly drawn up by architects such as Christopher Wren which proposed to completely discard the city's chaotic medieval street plan in favour of a rationalised grid system with wide boulevards, piazzas and a uniform classical style for all new buildings.
+The Great Fire of London in 1666 is one of the most significant turning points in the history of London's architecture.
+Paradoxically, despite being perceived as a cataclysmic event at the time, the enormous destruction it caused presented a historic opportunity to modernise the predominantly medieval city which in many was architecturally primitive and medieval in character compared to other European capitals.
+Starting at a bakery on Pudding Lane on Sunday September 2, 1666, the fire destroyed around 90% of the city, including a total of 13,500 houses, 87 parish churches, 44 Company Halls, the Royal Exchange, the Custom House, Old St Paul's Cathedral, the Bridewell Palace and other City prisons, the General Letter Office, and three city gates; Ludgate, Newgate, and Aldersgate.
+Due to the majority of the population being made homeless, as well as the destruction of the majority of London's businesses and infrastructure, there was a strong emphasis on the reconstruction being as a rapid as possible, made the planning of the new city more pragmatic than aesthetic in focus.

+A radical new classical style reconstruction plan was drawn up by Christopher Wren which proposed to completely discard the city's ancient street plan in favour of a rationalised grid system with wide boulevards, piazzas and a uniform classical style for all new buildings.
+A new St. Paul's Cathedral and Royal Exchange would be the focus points of the new city plan complete with their own piazzas.
+The plan aimed to beautify the city, assist commerce, increase ease of transport within the city by road, modernise shipping infrastructure on the river front and most importantly make the city fireproof.
 However, due to a shortage of labour necessary to complete such grandiose plans, complications with redistributing and compensating property that had been lost in the fire, and the intense urgency of rebuilding the city, it was decided to rebuild the city around the original medieval street plan.
-London nonetheless witnessed a radical architectural transformation.
-Perhaps the most striking characteristic of the new city was its architectural uniformity.
-In 1667, Charles II specified that all new houses were to be built to a uniform height and plot size, as well all being built of brick rather than wood to reduce fire hazard.
-As a result, the chaotic streets of overhanging timber-framed houses of medieval and Stuart London were replaced with neat rows of uniformly proportioned brick terraces.
-A good surviving example of the kind of simple brick terraces built immediately after the fire is King's Bench Walk in the Inner Temple; it became a blueprint for the Georgian terraced house.
+London nonetheless witnessed a radical transformation in its reconstruction; with perhaps the most striking characteristic of the new city being its uniformity.
+This was largely a result of new building regulations introduced by an act of parliament called The Act for the Rebuilding of the City of London in 1667.
+This act stated that all new houses were to be built to a uniform height and plot size, as well all being built of brick rather than wood to reduce fire hazard.
+The majority of new houses and small commercial buildings assumed the form of neatly proportioned brick terraces, while more prominent buildings were usually built of Portland stone.
+Additionally, the stylistic uniformity of the new architecture was largely due to the dominance of Christopher Wren in the planning of the new city due to being appointed Surveyor of the King's Works in 1669, which also meant he was the chief designer of the most significant new public and ecclesiastical buildings in the city.
+This cemented his status as the dominant architect in England for the remainder of the 17th century and the English Baroque movement.